 Place trucks, with mounting pads up, on supports that allow the wheels to hang free.
-Orient the trucks as shown in Figure A. With the gear case note (stenciled on trucks) at the same end of both trucks, the driver truck is on the right as the traverse is viewed from the gear case side.
+Orient the trucks as shown in Figure A. With the gear case note (stenciled on trucks) at the same end of both trucks, the driver truck is on the right as the traverse is viewed from the gear case side (this is the reverse of Figure A).